cocos/cocos-docs/en/editor/project/index.md

 - **ENABLE_TILEDMAP_CULLING**: whether or not to enable TiledMap auto-culling.
 It's enabled by default.
 Note that if `skew` and `rotation` are set in the TiledMap, it's necessary to turn it off manually, otherwise it will cause rendering errors.

 - **TOUCH_TIMEOUT**: the duration of the delay used to screen a contact object to see if it has failed and can be removed.
-This value can be modified to get the effect you need, the default value is 5000 ms.
+This value can be modified to get the desired effect, the default value is 5000 ms. Please refer to the API [TOUCH_TIMEOUT](__APIDOC__/en/modules/core.html#macro-1.touch_timeout) for details.

 - **ENABLE_TRANSPARENT_CANVAS**: used to set whether the Canvas background supports alpha channels.